EcklerOChokola/AOC-23/README.md

 , with `XX` the day with a leading zero if needed, and `Y` the language used.

+## Tooling

+Depending on the language, some days might not run if you do not have the tools installed on your machine.

+On the other hand, I haven't even bothered to try to make somme languages run on my computer, and I have used online tools for them.

+Tooling informations can be found in the last column of the table in the [languages](#languages) section.
+Some tweaks may be needed for some online tools, which will be written on top of the programs.

 ## Tests
 When achievable on my machine, I will try to put a few tests for the day.
 These will represent how I tried to find edge-cases for my algorithm.